 State Newborn Screening Bills

-Monitor NBS legislation across the US, such as new additions to state NBS panels and fee increases, with our interactive platform.
-Users can click on highlighted states to view proposed and enacted legislation, and bill information is automatically updated as it becomes available.
+APHL monitors NBS legislation, such as additions to state NBS panels and fee increases, across the US.
+APHL's State Legislation Tracking site, allows users to click on highlighted states to view proposed and enacted legislation.
+Bill information is automatically updated as it becomes available.
 This tool is restricted to APHL staff, NBS program personnel, state laboratory directors and federal partners.
-To request access, please contact Funke Akinsola, associate specialist, Newborn Screening & Genetics (240.485.2714).
+To request access, please contact Funke Akinsola, associate specialist, Newborn Screening & Genetics, 240.485.2714.